VDI-Tech-Guy/F5-AppWorld-Lab-Guides/CONTRIBUTE.md

 A common shortcode is for call-outs, which highlight important information.
 Examples can be found in the `call-outs` folder of the exampleSite content: [exampleSite/content/test-product/call-out](https://github.com/nginxinc/nginx-hugo-theme/tree/main/exampleSite/content/test-product/call-out).

-To use a call-out in your RST file, you might use something like:
+To use a call-out in your Markdown file, you might use something like:

 ```
 {{< call-out type="note" >}}